nanoframework/nanoframework.github.io/content/building/build-instructions.md

 ⚠️ NOTE about the need to build .NET **nanoFramework** firmware ⚠️

-You only need to build it if you plan to debug the native code, add new targets or add new features at native level.
+You only need to build it if you plan to debug the CLR, interpreter, execution engine, drivers, add new targets or add new features at native level.
-If your goal is to code in C# you just have to flash your MCU with the appropriate firmware image.
+If your goal is to code in C# you just have to flash your MCU with the appropriate firmware image using [nanoff](https://github.com/nanoframework/nanoFirmwareFlasher).
 There are available ready to flash firmware images for several targets, please check the [Home](https://github.com/nanoframework/Home#firmware-for-reference-boards) repository.

 ## About this document